kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ```
 a) Data link layer bundles physical layers into a Local Area Network (LAN).
 b) Data link layer is responsible for correct network hops and putting/receiving bits into the physical layer.
 c) Data link layer abstracts stream of 'bits' into 'frames' and use MAC addresses as an address scheme.
-   The header for Layer 2 holds the src/dest MAC addresses.
+The header for
+   Layer 2 holds the src/dest MAC addresses.
 d) Technologies include network interface cards (NICs), wifi access cards, bridges, and switches.
 ```

 ##### Network Interface Card (NIC)
 ```
-a) NICs are a hardware component that allows for network connectivity.
-b) NICs hold a unique MAC address for the host machine.
+NICs are a hardware component that allows for network connectivity.
+Each NIC hold a unique MAC address for the host
+machine.
 ```

 ##### Bridge
 ```
 Problem Statement
-  a) Hubs cause all hosts connected to the hub to know about data that they do not need to be involved in.
+  * Hubs cause all hosts connected to the hub to know about data that they do not need to be involved in.

 Solution
-  a) Bridges sit between two hubs and have two ports each for one of the hubs.
+  * Bridges sit between two hubs and have two ports each for one of the hubs.
-  b) Bridges know which hosts are on what side of either port.
+  * Bridges know which hosts are on what side of either port.
-  c) When a host sends data and the destination is connected on the same hub, the bridge will prevent transmitting data to the other hub.
+  * When a host sends data and the destination is connected on the same hub, the bridge will prevent transmitting data
+    to the other hub.
 ```

 ##### Switch
 ```
 Problem Statement
-  a) All hosts on one side of a bridge still receive data that they might not be involved in.
+  * All hosts on one side of a bridge still receive data that they might not be involved in.
-  b) All hosts on both sides of the bridge will receive data if the source and destination are on opposite sides of the bridge.
+  * All hosts on both sides of the bridge will receive data if the source and destination are on opposite sides of the
+    bridge.

 Solution
-  a) Switches are a combination of hubs and bridges that help to connect L1 networks to form an L2 network.
+  * Switches are a combination of hubs and bridges that help to connect L1 networks to form an L2 network.
+All hosts in
-     All hosts in the same L2 network will share a common IP address space (prefix).
+    the same L2 network will share a common IP address space (i.e. prefix).
-  b) Switches have multiple ports and know which hosts are on each port through a 'MAC address table'.
+  * Switches have multiple ports and know which hosts are on each port through a 'MAC address table'.
+Switches will use
+    this table to determine which host to forward requests to.

 MAC Address Table
-  a) A table that maps ports to MAC addresses of connected hosts.
+  * A table that maps ports to MAC addresses of connected hosts.

 Switch Functionality
   * Learn: Switches update their MAC address table with a <src-mac>:<port> mapping when a new frame passes the switch.
-  * Flood: When a destination MAC address is not found on the MAC address table, the switch duplicates the frame to all hosts except to the receiving port.
-           Irrelevant hosts will drop the request and only the relevant host will send a response back, which again causes an update on the MAC address table.
   * Forward: Use mapping on MAC address table to send frame on the appropriate port.
+  * Flood: When a destination MAC address is not found on the MAC address table, the switch duplicates the frame to all
+           hosts except to the receiving port.
+Irrelevant hosts will drop the request and only the relevant host will
+           send a response back, which again causes an update on the MAC address table.
 ```

 ### Virtualization of Layer 2